vladar21/heso/README.md

 - **Frontend**: Bootstrap 4.6.1, jQuery 3.5.1
 - **Database**: SQLite (development), PostgreSQL (production)
 - **Version Control**: Git, GitHub

+## Agile Development Plan

+The development of HESO is structured into sprints, with each sprint targeting specific tasks for a focused and incremental development approach.
+Below is the sprint schedule along with their respective tasks:

+### Sprint Schedule

+#### Sprint 1 (28/01/2024 - 31/01/2024): Project Setup and Basic Backend
+- Task 1: Set up the Django project and configure the development environment.
+- Task 2: Establish database models for User, Teacher, Student, and Admin.
+- Task 3: Implement a basic user authentication system.

+#### Sprint 2 (01/02/2024 - 04/02/2024): Basic Frontend and User Management
+- Task 1: Set up the basic structure of the frontend using Bootstrap and jQuery.
+- Task 2: Implement frontend interfaces for user registration and login.
+- Task 3: Develop Admin functionalities for managing user accounts.

+#### Sprint 3 (05/02/2024 - 08/02/2024): Advanced Backend for Class and Schedule Management
+- Task 1: Develop models and backend functionalities for EnglishClass and Schedule.
+- Task 2: Implement Admin tools for class schedules and lesson plan management.

+#### Sprint 4 (09/02/2024 - 12/02/2024): Frontend for Class and Schedule Management
+- Task 1: Create frontend interfaces for class schedule viewing and editing.
+- Task 2: Enable Teachers to modify class schedules through the frontend.

+#### Sprint 5 (13/02/2024 - 16/02/2024): Lesson and Material Management
+- Task 1: Develop models and backend functionalities for Lesson and Material.
+- Task 2: Build Admin review and approval system for educational materials.

+#### Sprint 6 (17/02/2024 - 20/02/2024): Google Calendar API Integration
+- Task 1: Integrate backend with Google Calendar API for class schedule synchronization.
+- Task 2: Set up syncing of class schedules with Google Calendar.

+#### Sprint 7 (21/02/2024 - 24/02/2024): Frontend Integration and Notification System
+- Task 1: Develop frontend integration for Google Calendar features.
+- Task 2: Implement a notification system for schedule changes and upcoming classes.

+#### Sprint 8 (25/02/2024 - 28/02/2024): Testing and Refinement
+- Task 1: Conduct thorough unit and integration tests.
+- Task 2: Refine user interfaces and functionalities based on feedback.

+#### Sprint 9 (29/02/2024 - 03/03/2024): Documentation and Final Testing
+- Task 1: Document the API and user interfaces.
+- Task 2: Conduct user acceptance testing and finalize bug fixes.

+#### Sprint 10 (04/03/2024 - 07/03/2024): Deployment and Launch
+- Task 1: Set up the PostgreSQL production database.
+- Task 2: Configure continuous integration and deployment pipelines.
+- Task 3: Deploy the project on a hosting platform like Heroku.

+Each sprint in this schedule is a focused development cycle that addresses specific components of the project, facilitating clear progression towards the project goals.

 ## Setup and Installation
 - Detailed instructions for setting up the development environment and deploying the application.